 Supporting Government Reconciliation Goals

-Design is more than visual—it’s a form of public storytelling.
-Whether it’s for public health campaigns, signage in Indigenous languages, or Orange Shirt Day collateral, our work helps support BC government efforts to implement UNDRIP through DRIPA and foster reconciliation through every communication channel.
+Design extends beyond visual; it’s a form of public storytelling.
+Whether we are creating material for public health campaigns, signage in Indigenous languages, or Orange Shirt Day collateral, we support the BC government’s efforts to implement UNDRIP through DRIPA and foster reconciliation through every communication channel.

-Communications involving Indigenous Peoples require more than compliance—they demand deep respect, cultural accountability, and meaningful collaboration.
+Above compliance, communications involving Indigenous Peoples requires respect, cultural accountability, and meaningful collaboration.
 Our design process is built to support that: rooted in listening, guided by community voices, and aligned with BC’s reconciliation frameworks.

-By creating collateral with Indigenous communities—not just about them—governments and organization can build trust, strengthen relationships, and lead with integrity.
+By creating collateral with Indigenous communities, governments and organization can build trust, strengthen relationships, and lead with integrity.
 Let’s work together to ensure your project reflects cultural integrity and aligns with reconciliation goals.
 Contact us to start the conversation.